-Timeliness will be surveyed by reviewing learning experience evaluation dates in PharmAcademic® reports.
+Timeliness will be surveyed by reviewing learning experience evaluation dates in PharmAcademic[®] reports.

-- 3.5 Continuous Residency Program Improvement - 3.5.a The RPD and the Residency Advisory Committee (RAC) (and partner representatives if applicable), engage in an ongoing process of assessment of the residency program including a formal annual program evaluation. - 3.5.b The RPD or designee develops and implements program improvement activities to respond to the results of the assessment of the residency program. - 3.5.c The residency program's continuous quality improvement process must evaluate whether residents fulfill the purpose of a PGY1 community-based pharmacy residency through graduate tracking, an annual review of the program design, and a review of input from each year's graduates.
+3.5 Continuous Residency Program Improvement

-3.5.d Information tracked must include initial employment and may include changes in employment, board certification, surveys of past graduates, or other applicable information.
+- 3.5.a.
+The RPD, residency advisory committee (RAC), and pharmacy executive must engage in an ongoing process of assessment of the residency program including a formal annual program evaluation. - 3.5.b.
+The RPD or designee must develop and implement program improvement activities to respond to the results of the assessment of the residency program. - 3.5.c.
+The residency program's continuous quality improvement process must evaluate whether residents fulfill the purpose of a PGY1 pharmacy residency program through graduate tracking. - 3.5.c.(1) Information tracked must include initial employment, and may include changes in employment, board certification, surveys of past graduates, or other applicable information.